Stem Cell Registry's Privacy Statement

 Why is my data being collected?

-• Based on tissue type information, a suitable stem cell donor is searched for a patient.
+• Based on information on tissue type, blood group, CMV status, age and gender, a suitable stem cell donor is searched for a patient.

 • Stem Cell Registry membership is voluntary and based on consent.

-• The controller of the Stem Cell Registry has a legal*) obligation to maintain donors’ and recipients’ personal information in order to ensure the traceability of transplants.
+• The controller of the Stem Cell Registry has a legal obligation to maintain donors’ and recipients’ personal information to ensure the traceability of transplants.

 What data is collected on me?